trathailoi/hapi-starter/docs/coding-challenge.md

 ## What if I need help?

 Send me an email!
 YOu can also ask one of your teammates.
 Although I want everyone to try this exercise on their own so that you all get to be familiar with the architecture, please do lean on each other for help!

+Remember, there's no grade or wrong answers here.
+This is just an exercise to get you up to speed on the new approach we're going to be using going forward.
+Have fun!